webplatform/docs/dom/TransitionEvent/propertyName/index.md

 |Not_required=No
 |Examples={{Single Example
 |Language=HTML
 |Description=This example uses the [[dom/Element/propertychange|'''onpropertychange''']] event to change the value of the '''propertyName''' property.
+This example needs to be run on IE prior to version 9 in order to work properly.
 |Code=&lt;!DOCTYPE html&gt;
 &lt;html lang{{=}}"en"&gt;
 &lt;head&gt;